Rare-earth industry in Australia: United States

-Significance

 The deal is important to the United States because, apart from rare-earths' applications in technology and clean energy, they are used in many components of the US Defense Force, including F-35 fighter jets, submarines, lasers, satellites, and Tomahawk missiles.

 It is also seen as a major shift in economic alliances.
 Carl Capolingua, senior editor on the Australian website Market Index, writes "By formalising shared control over critical supply chains, Washington and Canberra are effectively creating an "allied metals bloc", that investors may see as part of "the West building redundancy against Chinese dominance in the clean-energy and defence supply chain that will help shape the next century".
 The deal brings the US and Australia closer, although China remains Australia's biggest trading partner.
 Australia sells a third of all its exports to China, principally iron ore and coal, but also agricultural products such as wine and beef.

-According to Jenny Bloomfield of the Lowy Institute:

-Geoeconomically, Australia's rise as a critical minerals power could help reshape global trade flows.
-As supply chains continue to diversify, Australia stands to benefit from premium pricing, long-term contracts and deeper integration into high-tech manufacturing ecosystems.
-This could catalyse a new phase of industrial policy, linking mining to advanced manufacturing, defence, and clean energy innovation.

-Geopolitically, Australia's rare earths leverage enhances its strategic weight.
-By offering trusted, clean, transparent and secure supply chains, Australia strengthens its alliances, hedges against coercion, and asserts its role as a stabilising force in the Indo-Pacific.
+Other trade partners

+Also in October 2025, Australia signed a bilateral agreement with Canada, to collaborate "on everything to do with critical minerals".
+In February 2026, the Australian Strategic Policy Institute published a report in which it advised the federal government to shift its focus from the US, and instead look at Australia's strategic alliances, in particular Canada (the world's other major explorer and producer of critical minerals), as well as Japan, South Korea, and Malaysia.
+Report author Ian Satchwell, adjunct professor at the University of Queensland, sees Canada as "not as a competitor but as a strategic collaborator in shared supply-chain development".
+He also warned of continuing uncertainties owing to President Trump's ever-changing tariffs, and wrote that China has been allowed to become the most powerful power in the rare earths sector, manipulating prices.